Subsystem analysis of continuous-variable resource states: Noisy teleportation of approximate GKP states

 where we used the definition of $\tau_\sigma$ in \eqr{eq:taufactor}.
-Note that the periodicity of the wavefunction is restored to $2\alpha$.
-The expression for the logical matrix elements, \eqr{eq:teleportedGKPmegagenerallogical}, simplifies considerably~\cite{giacomoThesis}:
+Note that the periodicity of the wave function is restored to $2\alpha$.
+The expression for the logical matrix elements, \eqr{eq:teleportedGKPmegagenerallogical}, simplifies considerably:

 Note that $\boldsymbol{\tau}$ becomes diagonal in this limit, making it a product of three Jacobi theta functions.
 (We maintain the Siegel-theta form for compactness.)
 In the limit of infinite squeezing in the CV cluster state (\emph{i.e.},~$\zeta \to 0^+$), this expression reduces to \eqr{eq:firstgaugetrace}.